polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-4.webp)

-At the bottom of the page, select the **Purchase a Core** button on the bottom right, where a modal detailing the fees will appear.
-Click **Ok** and sign the transaction using the wallet of your choice:
+At the bottom-right corner of the page, select the **Purchase a Core** button.
+A modal detailing the fees will appear.
+Review the details, then click **Ok** and sign the transaction using the wallet of your choice.

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-5.webp)